bioconda/bioconda-recipes/README.md

     conda build recipes/your_package

+If the recipe has dependencies in the bioconda channel (this is often the case), you will need to add `--channel bioconda` to the command.
+If the recipe is an R package, you will also need to add `--channel r`.
+For example many Bioconductor packages will be built using:

+    conda build recipes/your_package --channel bioconda --channel r

 Then, you can test it in the docker container with:

     docker run -v `pwd`:/bioconda-recipes bioconda/bioconda-builder --packages your_package